Thesis - Chapter 04 (Basic Metaphysical Issues)

 1. Meinongian claims, and the possibility of Subsistence for things – like unicorns – that don’t exist.

-2. Mind215
+2. Mind238

 1. The topic of Mind – and just what we mean by minds – is very large, and not one I can address in any detail.

-3. At the very least, having a mind is a necessary but not sufficient condition for being a Person218, though individuals who have ‘lost their minds’ may be accorded the status of persons on account of their past mindedness.
+3. At the very least, having a mind is a necessary but not sufficient condition for being a Person241, though individuals who have ‘lost their minds’ may be accorded the status of persons on account of their past mindedness.

-3. Matter228
+3. Matter252

-• Naturalism239
+• Naturalism266

 1. Ontological Naturalism is the assumption – tacit or explicit – that there are no supernatural entities or causes in nature.
 "Baker (Lynne Rudder) - Naturalism and the First-Person Perspective: What Is The Problem?" distinguishes two forms of naturalism:-

-1. Weaker: there is no supernatural reality.
+1. Weaker: There is no supernatural reality.

-2. Stronger: science is the arbiter of reality and knowledge.
+2. Stronger: Science is the arbiter of reality and knowledge.

-2. Methodological Naturalism makes no ontological claims, but just adopts the reasonable stance that we should proceed (in the sciences, but also in historical investigations and in everyday life) as though Weak Naturalism were true.
+2. Methodological Naturalism makes no ontological claims but just adopts the reasonable stance that we should proceed (in the sciences, but also in historical investigations and in everyday life) as though Weak Naturalism were true.
 This form of naturalism cannot be adopted when addressing supernatural claims, without begging the question.
 The same goes for Weak Naturalism, of course.
-But Strong Naturalism (in the absence of Methodological Naturalism) might be consistent with supernatural claims.
-But since supernatural events are – to say the least – rare, it is best to presume naturalism unless forced by the evidence to assume otherwise – and even then it may be best simply to await further evidence or the advance of science.

-• Physicalism245
+• Physicalism272

 2. But, I need to investigate Dean Zimmerman’s recent “emergent dualism” (see "Zimmerman (Dean) - Reply to Baker's 'Christians Should Reject Mind-Body Dualism'"), despite the fact that his main motivation is a desire to conform to a traditionalist reading of Christian doctrine.